kumahq/kuma-website/docs/README.md

 ![Platform Agnostic diagram](/images/diagrams/v2/diagram-platform-agnostic@2x.png)

-Kuma can run anywhere, on Kubernetes and VMs, in the cloud or on-premise, in single or multi-datacenter setups.
+Kuma can run anywhere, on Kubernetes and VMs, in the cloud or on-premise.
+Meshes can run across different K8s namespaces and clusters.
 :::

 <!-- testimonial -->